 Getting To Taman Negara From KL

-Kuala Lumpur is located 3 hours to the south of Malaysia national park Taman Negara.
+Kuala Lumpur is located 3 hours to the southwest of Malaysia national park Taman Negara.
 Whilst traveling from Kuala Lumpur to Taman Negara national park is easy, there is no direct route unless you take private transport.

 Your options include taxi, bus, car, train and boat for part of the journey.